tarantool/doc/doc/book/replication/repl_remove_instances.rst

 Removing instances
 ================================================================================

-Let's consider the following configured replica set with 3 instances (*instance1*, *instance2* and *intance3*) and we want to remove *instance2*.
+Let's assume that we have the following configured replica set with 3 instances (*instance1*, *instance2* and *intance3*) and we want to remove *instance2*.

 .. image:: replication.svg